osiz-blockchainapp/mica-hCoinSandbox/docs/whitedoc/michelson.rst

 Typing rules
 ~~~~~~~~~~~~

-The system is syntax directed, meaning that it defines a single
+The system is syntax directed, which means here that it defines a single
 typing rule for each syntax construct.
 A typing rule restricts the type
 of input stacks that are authorized for this syntax construct, links the
 output type to the input type, and links both of them to the